henryom/ShopifyBackendInternChallenge2022/README.md

 To run my application, first start the server, then run the frontend.

 ## Server (inside /server):
-1. To install dependencies: "npm init"
+1. To install dependencies: "npm install"
 2. To run "node server.js"

 ## Client (inside /client/frontend):
-1. To install dependencies: "npm init"
+1. To install dependencies: "npm install"
 2. To run "npm start"

 As explained in the comments, I used a dictionary to store the data on the server so that you would not need to configure a database to test my app.
 In the past, I have built similar projects with PostgreSQL, an example of which is here https://github.com/chasebrownn/bidoff.